Fadelis98/graphqec-paper/README.md

 RuntimeError: Please either install causal-conv1d>=1.4.0 to enable fast causal short convolution CUDA kernel or set use_fast_conv1d to False.
 ```
 Turnning of `use_fast_conv1d` will not fix this problem.
 Please view [their repo](https://github.com/Dao-AILab/causal-conv1d/tree/main) to check the compatibility.

+It may also raise an error when installing with pip, try to comment out it in `pyproject.yaml` first and install it independently.

 ### `torch.compile` support